Øystre Slidre Municipality

 Øystre Slidre is a municipality in Innlandet county, Norway.
 It is located in the traditional district of Valdres.
 The administrative centre of the municipality is the village of Heggenes.
 Other villages in the municipality include Hegge, Rogne, Volbu, Moane, Skammestein, Beito, and Beitostølen.

-The 969.89 km2 municipality is the 120th largest by area out of the 356 municipalities in Norway. Øystre Slidre is the 221st most populous municipality in Norway with a population of 3,252.
-The municipality's population density is 3.4 PD/km2 and its population has increased by 2.5% over the previous 10-year period.
+The 969.89 km2 municipality is the 120th largest by area out of the 357 municipalities in Norway. Øystre Slidre Municipality is the 221st most populous municipality in Norway with a population of 3,311.
+The municipality's population density is 3.4 PD/km2 and its population has increased by 2.9% over the previous 10-year period.

 General information

-The municipality of Øystre Slidre was established in 1849 when the old municipality of Slidre (created in 1838) was divided into Øystre Slidre (population: 2,406) and Vestre Slidre (population: 3,130).
-On 1 January 1882, a small area of Vang Municipality (population: 31) was transferred to the neighboring Øystre Slidre Municipality.
-On 1 January 1899, a small unpopulated area of Øystre Slidre was transferred to Vestre Slidre.
-On 1 January 2021, the Skjelgrenda area of Vestre Slidre was transferred to Øystre Slidre.
+The municipality of Østre Slidre (later spelled Øystre Slidre) was established in 1849 when the old Slidre Municipality (created in 1838) was divided into Østre Slidre Municipality (population: 2,406) and Vestre Slidre Municipality (population: 3,130).
+On 1 January 1882, a small area of Vang Municipality (population: 31) was transferred to the neighboring Østre Slidre Municipality.
+On 1 January 1899, a small unpopulated area of Østre Slidre Municipality was transferred to Vestre Slidre Municipality.

+Historically, the municipality was part of the old Oppland county.
+On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).

+On 1 January 2021, the Skjelgrenda area of Vestre Slidre Municipality was transferred to Øystre Slidre Municipality.